openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 setMissionIcon(icon: image.PixelMap, callback:AsyncCallback\<void>): void;

-Sets an icon for this ability in the mission.
+Sets an icon for this UIAbility in the mission.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core